Wednesday, October 29, 2014

 "Looks like we might have a good turnout," Angela said, glancing around the bus at the people with their placards and their noise-makers.

 "Yeah," I said.
 "I hope so.
 But I've got to tell you, I don't know if these demonstrations do much good.
 I remember when we had the massive demonstrations against the Bush administration and the illegal Iraq invasion.
-We came out in our millions and it didn't do any good."
+We came out in our millions and--"

 "True," I admitted.
-"And it is heartening to gather with other like-minded people just to mitigate the feeling of isolation."
+"And it's encouraging to gather with other like-minded people.
+You feel less isolated."

 On this we agreed.

-The crowd at Waterfront was sizable, but it was such a hot day and the sun so merciless that people clustered in the shade patches afforded by the trees along the walkway and the stretched shadows of the high-rise hotels across the street.
+The crowd at Waterfront was sizable, but not huge.
+It was such a hot day and the sun so merciless that people clustered in the shade patches afforded by the trees along the walkway and the stretched shadows of the high-rise hotels across the street.
 The crowd on the swathes of sun-beaten grass closer to the river was spottier.

 I was disappointed.
 Reports had it that, on the other side of the country, in Manhattan, the climate march attracted 300,000-plus.
 Portland, of course, can't expect to match the crowds in the Big Apple, but we are still the feisty Rose City, whom Bush the Elder named the "Beirut of North America."
 I felt we could have done better.